 You're probably aware that grocery stores use databases to manage inventories, track sales, and personalize coupons based on purchase histories.
 What you might not be aware of is that large chain grocery stores, like online streaming services, track everything.

 From the moment you walk through the door, they’re recording data like which direction you head first, what music is being played through the overhead speakers while you shop, where products are in the store on that particular day, and whether you pay through self-checkout or go to a register (in which case, they record the gender and age of the cashier you chose).
 And if you have ever used a payment method other than cash, they can tie all of those aspects together and associate them with you, personally.

 Personal Cloud Storage

-Doctor’s offices and healthcare organizations, among others, store extensive amounts of patient data for easy accessibility.
-The databases behind this collection of information are not only large and complex, but are also secure and protected by HIPAA Compliance standards.
-Healthcare.gov relies on a NoSQL database to manage their health insurance information.
-Cassandra is one such example of a NoSQL database software.
+Doctors’ offices and healthcare organizations store extensive amounts of patient data for easy accessibility.
+The databases behind this collection of information are massive, with complex data structures and security protecting sensitive data.
+All of these organizations have to ensure they comply with HIPAA standards for data management.
+Healthcare.gov, for example, relies on NoSQL databases to manage their health insurance information.

 Predicting the weather across the globe is incredibly complex.
 Weather organizations use prediction models that depend on various factors — all gathered, stored, and analyzed within databases.
 These databases allow weather data to be always accessible and easily delivered to your local TV station or smartphone app.

 The Weather Company, for example, takes in over 20 terabytes of data per day.
 The company has used several databases to support this torrent of information, including MySQL, Microsoft SQL Server, Cassandra, and more.